SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/ReferenceManual/Expressions.md

 Each branch must produce a value of the same type.
-Because type checking of each branch is independent, you sometimes need to add type context, like when branches include different kinds of literals, or when a branch's value is `nil`.
+Because type checking of each branch is independent, you sometimes need to specify the value's type explicitly, like when branches include different kinds of literals, or when a branch's value is `nil`.
-To provide this type context,
-add a type annotation to the variable that the result is assigned to, or add an `as` cast to the branches' values.
+When you need to provide this information, add a type annotation to the variable that the result is assigned to, or add an `as` cast to the branches' values.